 The chimes on the doorbell to Joseph Cotten (Pat Martin)'s house play "How Dry I Am".
 Quite fitting considering Van Johnson (Donald)'s drinking problem and the "lushy" household guests that tempt him.
 See more »

-Played by the doorbell at the Breckenridge house See more »
+Played as the guests arrive at the Breckenridge party See more »

 Was this review helpful to you?